 How can meaningful work leave us with positive life experiences?

 It’s rather simple: we feel together and fulfilled when we make a positive impact on the world around us.
 This gives us meaning.
 No matter how important your job may be, if you don’t feel that it’s meaningful, you won’t feel content.
 There is something quite extraordinary about a meaningful pursuit: it makes you feel you are in control.

 Think of your happiest moments.
 No really, maybe just close your eyes for a few secs and think of some of your most memorable moments.
 You will discover the lowest common factor in all those times was that somehow you felt quite in control.
 When you are in control of your actions, emotions, and words, you are in charge of your life.
 And, that, my friend, is a feeling like no other.
 In fact, it’s nearly impossible to feel you are in control unless you have some meaning in your work and life.

 We aspire for meaning.
 If your work doesn’t make your life more meaningful, you will find it a drag.
 It’s as simple as that.
 Read more here.

 Be Mindful and get better at decision making:

 Mindfulness leads to better decisions.
-Good decisions leads to good life experiences.
-And, here is how you can improve your decision making skills.
+Good decisions lead to good life experiences.
+And, here is how you can improve your decision-making skills.